eberhab/m20/emulation_with_mame.md

 In case it does not work, another option is to use [pre-built binaries](https://www.mamedev.org/oldrel.html).
 They only exist for Windows, but they also run well with wine on Linux.

-### Run MSDOS on the M20
+### Run MSDOS and CP/M on the M20

-On a real M20, with the 8086 addon board, you can boot an Olivetti-MsDos.
+On a real M20, with the 8086 addon board, you can boot an Olivetti-[MS-Dos 2.0](https://en.wikipedia.org/wiki/MS-DOS#MS-DOS_2.x).
 This also works with MAME, by selecting bios >=1 and the _msdos.img_ floppy image from the disk images section.

     $ mame m20 -bios <1, 2> -rompath . -flop1 msdos.img [-flop2 adm5.imd]

-When asked if you want to boot the alternative CPU (8086), press "y" to boot into Dos.
+When asked if you want to boot the alternative CPU (8086), press "y" ("z") to boot into Dos.
 The keyboard layout can then be changed with the _setlang_ command, e.g.: `A> setlang german`
 Keep in mind, that _msdos.img_ as well as the _adm5*.img_ are MSDOS images of MAME image type "pc".
 So e.g. _adm5.imd_ can be converted to a writable sector image using:

     $ floptool flopconvert imd pc adm5.imd adm5.img

+In order to boot [CP/M](https://en.wikipedia.org/wiki/CP/M) on the M20, I had to adjust the ramsize, otherwise CP/M boots into a black screen:

+    $ mame m20 -rompath . -ramsize 512k -flop1 cpm8k.img

 ### Connecting to the M20 serial interface